bleachbit/docs/src/index.md

 ## Getting Started

-Use the navigation on the left to browse the documentation.
+Use the navigation menu to browse the documentation.
 If you're new to BleachBit, we recommend starting with:

 1. [Download BleachBit](https://www.bleachbit.org/download)
 2. [Install on Windows]({% link _docs/install-on-windows.md %}) or [Linux]({% link _docs/install-on-linux.md %})